Thomas R. Potts

-Thomas Reed Potts (February 10, 1810 - October 6, 1874) was an American physician, civic leader and the first Mayor of St. Paul, Minnesota.
+Thomas Reed Potts (February 10, 1810 - October 6, 1874) was an American medical doctor, civic leader and the first Mayor of St. Paul, Minnesota.
 After graduating from medical school, Potts moved across the country and eventually found his way to the young settlement of St. Paul.
 Active in civic life and popular in his medical practice, he was elected as the first President of the Town Board.
 Despite a successful tenure, he tired of politics and retired after one term to continue his practice; however he did hold several key health-related positions.
 By the time of his death, he was the oldest doctor in the city and one of its most respected.

 Early years

 Potts was born in Philadelphia, Pennsylvania, to Rev. George Charles Potts, D.D., of the Fourth Presbyterian Church of Philadelphia.
 In 1831 he graduated with a medical degree from the University of Pennsylvania School of Medicine.

 After medical school, Potts settled in Natchez, Mississippi, for ten years.
 He moved to Galena, Illinois, in 1841, and then to Saint Paul, Minnesota, in 1849.
 In 1847 he married Anna Abbian Steele (born 1821 in Steelville, Pennsylvania, died 1901 in St. Paul), sister of prosperous Minneapolis businessman Franklin Steele, in Fort Snelling.
 They had four children: daughters Mary Steele and C. W. and sons Charles and Henry.

 Potts was a pioneer physician in St. Paul and one of the organizers of the Minnesota Historical Society, which formed in 1849.
 He practiced medicine in St. Paul for 26 years.
 During his years of practice he served as contract physician to Fort Snelling, physician to the Dakota, Medical Purveyor of the district, and Pension Surgeon.